liek51/civet/docs/civet_XML.md

 `<tool>` tag.
 See the description above.
 When specified in the context of a tool definition file, the parameter form is not allowed.
-If a temporary file is declared in the context of a tool, that temporary file is deleted at the end of the tool’s execution.
+If a temporary file is declared in the context of a tool, that temporary file is deleted at the end of the tool's execution.